dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 `endpoint-<N>.<cluster>.<zone>` that carries the IP address.
 Querying for these synthesized names works as well.

-Load reporting is not supported for the following reason.
-A DNS query is done by a resolver.
+Load reporting is not supported for the following reason: A DNS query is done by a resolver.
 Behind this resolver (which can also cache) there may be many clients that will use this reply.
 The responding server (CoreDNS) has no idea how many clients use this resolver.
 So reporting a load of +1 on the CoreDNS side can results in anything from 1 to 1000+ of queries on the endpoint, making